-It’s one of the most iconic monuments in the United States, and in this post, you’ll discover the ultimate list of facts about the Washington Monument.
+It’s one of the most iconic landmarks in Washington D.C., and in this post, you’ll discover the ultimate list of facts about the Washington Monument.

 Interesting facts about the Washington Monument